thepirat000/Audit.NET/src/Audit.NET.SqlServer/README.md

 Please see the [Audit.NET Readme](https://github.com/thepirat000/Audit.NET#usage)

 ##Configuration
-Call the static `AuditConfiguration.SetDataProvider` method to set the Sql Server data provider.
+Call the static `AuditConfiguration.SetDataProvider` method to set the Sql Server data provider, or call the `UseSqlServer` on the fluent configuration.
 This should be done before any `AuditScope` creation, i.e. during application startup.

 For example:
 ```c#